material-components/material-components-web/packages/mdc-list/README.md

 `isFocusInsideList() => boolean` | Returns true if the current focused element is inside list root.
 `isRootFocused() => boolean` | Returns true if root element is focused.
 `listItemAtIndexHasClass(index: number, className: string) => boolean` | Returns true if list item at `index` has class `className`.
+`getPrimaryTextAtIndex(index: number)` | Returns the primary text content of the list item at index.

 ### `MDCListFoundation`